All Episodes

 It's not necessary.

-But it was it was hilarious, this official of the Republican Party unnamed, blatantly saying that if Romney loses Michigan, that they're gonna have to go back to the drawing board and find somebody else and not broker a convention.
+But it was hilarious, this official of the Republican Party, unnamed, blatantly saying that if Romney loses Michigan, that they're going to have to go back to the drawing board and find somebody else and not broker a convention.

 It can't really broker one, but try to manage what happens at the convention to stop all this.